rzm0572/KnowledgeBase/docs/math_phys/numerical_analysis/chapter1.md

+---
+tags:
+  - Theory
+---

 # Mathematical Preliminaries

-!!! note "Assumption"
+!!! info "Assumption"
-    - When discussing numerical analysis, the functions we consider are continuous.
+    When discussing numerical analysis, the functions we consider are continuous.

 ## Roundoff Errors and Computer Arithmetic